-- Some string
+- Some cotton twine/string

-- Sink filled with cold water (the colder, the better.
-I used ice which helped)
+- Sink filled with cold water (The colder, the better.
+I used ice, which helped)

 Watch the videos below to see how to easily cut glass bottles: